 Now is a good time to reflect on your membership.
 You may have seen the influx of members come and go from New Year’s resolutions.
 Why have members stuck with it (or not)?
-This article from Cynthia at SocialWOD advises gyms to encourage members by creating and maintaining a community.
+Some leaders advise gyms to encourage members by creating and maintaining a community.
 Ys, Js, and other health and wellness centers can use this to their advantage as well.
-Many times whether a member stays at your center or leaves is because you either provided a sense of community or you didn’t.
+Many times whether a member stays at your center or leaves is because you either provided a sense of community or you didn't.
 The good news is that it isn’t too late!
 Here are 7 ways to implement community programs into your practices to retain your engaged members.

 - Facebook Groups: If you haven’t setup a Facebook page for your facility, you should.
 Have you considered setting up pages for particular interests, groups and programs?
 It’s a great way to keep like minded members connected.

 - Public Recognition of Success: People love being recognized for their hard work, especially when it comes to exercise – so help them toot their own horns.
 Encourage challenges and announce the winners on social media so others in the facility can also congratulate them on their success.

 - Take Photos:Take lots of photos.
 You can feature personal training, nutrition classes, member milestones, and group exercise.
 Many members love to be recognized publicly so (once you have permission) use these on social media so members can have bragging rights.